Table of Contents[Hide][Show]

 Start with the Park’s Interpretive Center

-The park’s interpretive center is the place to learn about Bay of Fundy geology, tides, and wildlife.
-The award-winning center offers a multi-media exhibit, a gift shop, and a restaurant with a panoramic view of the Bay of Fundy.
-This is also where you will find tickets for a shuttle service to the rocks, tourist information for the area, and restrooms with an infant change station.
+The park’s interpretive center is the place to learn about Bay of Fundy geology, tides and wildlife.
+The award-winning center offers a multi-media exhibit, a gift shop and a restaurant with a panoramic view of the Bay of Fundy.
+This is also where you will find tickets for a shuttle service to the rocks, tourist information for the area and restrooms with an infant changing station.

 It is a self-directed park; however, park rangers are available at key areas to answer questions and to help keep visitors safe.
 Most people walk to the observation point, but a shuttle is available.

 Visit Twice to See Both Low and High Tides

 You’ll want to visit Hopewell Rocks during both high and low tides to truly appreciate the range of the highest tides in the world.
 In high tide, you can observe the area from the observation platforms or rent a kayak at Baymount Outdoor Adventures for a paddle among the flowerpots.
 In low tide, you can walk on the ocean floor in the shadows of the majestic rocks.